Photo: Emiliano Gómez

 In 2020, she won first place in the European region of the prestigious Holcim Foundation “Next Generation” award for Sustainable Construction.

-She has been invited to exhibit her work at the Milan Design Fair in April 2023 and at the European Cultural Center at the Venice Architecture Biennale in 2023.
+She has been invited to exhibit her work at the Milan Design Fair in April 2023, at the European Cultural Center at the Venice Architecture Biennale in 2023, at Abierto de Diseño Mexico in 2025 and at the Doha Design Biennial in 2026.